Jason-CKY/RL_VAE-pytorch/README.md

 This repo is a pytorch implementation of training a variational autoencoder (VAE).
 This is written to train a VAE for use in a RL environment, and contains code to generate images from random exploration of various RL environments from [pybullet](https://github.com/bulletphysics/bullet3) and [RLBench](https://github.com/stepjam/RLBench) for training.

+Beta-VAE can also be trained by setting the Beta value to any value greater than 1.

 ## Dependencies:
 * CUDA >= 10.2
 * [RLBench](https://github.com/stepjam/RLBench), only if you want to use RLBench environments to train VAE